Lynx e22/e44 PCIe converters?

 It's price points are 699 and 999 with 2x2 and 4x4 I/o along w 2 or 4 digital I/o

 Anyway the e22, 2x2 ticks some great boxes.
-It's the same price as the baby face pro and scarlet, my first two choices.
-(Scarlet only while on sale till the 31, otherwise it's not a good buy IMHO).
-The e22 is pcie so it's got good stability and latency.
-There's no extra fat like pre amps of dsp like the others.
+It's the same price as the baby face pro and Scarlett, my first two choices.
+(Scarlett only while on sale till the 31, otherwise it's not a good buy IMHO).
+The e22 is PCIe so it's got good stability and latency.
+There's no extra fat like preamps of dsp like the others.
 The channel count makes it surround incapable, but perfect for a capture daw.
 It's the most professional level product for in the price by at least one tier or two.
 Also it seems to be a fairly recent release having arrived in November of 2014.
 It's.
 Basically barely 2 years old.

 So basically this is 2/3 of the capture system, and what I'd use as my main adda till the mytek drops.

 The surround thing isn't a huge deal simply beucae I don't have all the speakers, or any for that matter, nor is there a fitting place to put them since I'm in the market for a house.
 So it's essentially 'too soon' although all my equipment needs to be 7.x or better capable.

 The whole 384k thing isn't a huge deal since it's me just wanting to be cutting edge.
 Most certainly I'll be working in 192 and less for a while on others projects, and personally I'll be restricted until my vsti supports it.
 So far the companies I've reached out to haven responded with 'we haven't tested it, no guarantees' when asked if my current bfd and drumagog would run a 384 in Samplitude.

 So long story kept long, the e22 seems to be the best comprise of high quality and affordable price, while being future compatible w my system.
 So far it's the most efficient potential interface because theirs no fat.